mike-jordan79/Regex-tutorial/Develop/gist-template.md

-# RegEx Tutorial: Matching a URL
+# RegEx Tutorial: linking a URL
 A regex, or regular expression is lines of code that implements variables and allows the developer to pull info from a string.
 These lines can be adjusted based on the users needs.
 An example of this would be pulling text from

 ## Summary